CodeandCoffeeCommunity/Code-and-Coffee-Website-Service/readme.md

 `npm install`

+The project has a series of Environment Variables that need to be set to run the project locally.
+These are stored in a file called `.env` in the root of the project.
+This file is not checked in to source control.
+You will need to create this file and populate it with the values in the `.env.template` file.

-To run the project locally, run the following script.
+To run the project locally, run the following scripts in separate terminals.

+`npm run serve:ui` to run the UI
+`npm run serve:api` to run the serverless api
-`npm run serve`
+`npm run mockoon-start` to run the mock api server

 ## Technologies